Tag Archive for: Paul Aspelin REALTOR®

 Buyer Representation

-55+ Communities in Grand Junction happy seniors sitting in front of their homeIf Chipeta Hallows (or any new development) sounds like a place you’d like to live, contact me before you call or go visit so I can explain to you your right to buyer representation before you contact the builder or developer.
+55+ Communities in Grand Junction happy seniors sitting in front of their homeIf Chipeta Hollows (or any new or existing development) sounds like a place you’d like to live, contact me before you call or go visit so I can explain to you your right to buyer representation before you contact the builder or developer.
 This is very important.
 If you contact them first, you may forfeit your right to be represented.
 The real estate agent or “sales rep” in open houses and builder models represent the seller or the builder, not the buyer.
-When I represent buyers, I always put their interests first.
+When I represent buyers, I always put their best interests first.
 Agents representing the seller are obligated to put the seller’s interest first, not the buyers.
-Call/text me at 612-306-9558 if you have any questions about representation in Colorado.
+Call or text me at (612) 306-9558 if you have any questions about representation in Colorado.
 Real Estate Representation laws and rules vary by state.

 Homeowner Association (HOA) Fees